 Do you need a prescription for reading glasses?

 You may require prescriptive reading lenses in your glasses if your eyes differ in deterioration.
 Generally, one eye will need more correction than the other.
-Ready made reading glasses are offered in standard lens strengths in each lens which may not be sufficient for the differentiation in your eyes.
+Ready reader glasses are offered in standard lens strengths in each lens which may not be sufficient for the differentiation in your eyes.
 See our prescription prices here.

 Do I need reading glasses for computer?